 Markets traditionally sold all farm products but as times changed so did the selling and distribution requirements of agricultural products.
 Specialisation has become the key and in this country we now have fresh produce markets, flower markets and livestock markets (auctions).

-South Africa’s fresh produce markets are the only system of fresh produce commission markets in the world (see Jansen, 2017 – heading 6).
+South Africa’s fresh produce markets are the only system of fresh produce commission markets in the world (see Jansen, 2017 – “Websites & publications” heading).

 Registered Market Agents sell produce on behalf of farmers.
 They are governed by Act 12 of 1992 (amended 2003) which prescribes, amongst other requirements, how they will handle the farmer’s money.
 These agents register with the Agricultural Produce Agents Council (APAC) and after complying with certain requirements of Act 12 can open for business.